sbrk40/ccl1/dairy.md

 21.1 : I implemented a camera that follows the player and added new animations facing different directions.

 22.1. : The enemys move into random directions now and have a new animation.
 I implemented a start and game over screen.

+23.1 : I finished the implementation of my game.
+All screens are added and working and the health bar also works.

+24.1. : On the last day we presented our games and had a little game jam where we could try the games of the others.